Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Military and Family Support Center Hickam from the main gate, take O'Malley Blvd past the flight line (on left).
 Proceed into the circle and get into the right lane.
 This lane will force you to make a right at the second Vickers Avenue.
 At the first road, Scott Circle, take a right.
 The Military and Family Support Center Hickam, Building 1105, is on the corner to your left with parking in the back/side of the building.

 There is a USO Hawaii at the Daniel K. Inouye International Airport, 300 Rodgers Boulevard, #48, located at Terminal 2, between baggage claim areas 19 and 20 (808-836-3351).
-E-Mail Address: firstname.lastname@example.org.
-Amenities include (donation boxes available), there is no Sleeping Area.
+Email address: email@example.com.
+Amenities include (donation boxes available):

-USO assists military and their families by calling their Units for arrival pick up.
-USO is open 16 Hours a Day, seven-days a week from 0800 to 2300.
+USO assists military and their families by calling their units for arrival pickup.
+USO is open 16 hours a day, seven days a week from 8 a.m. to 11 p.m.

-Mass Transportation Benefit Program (MTBP) (Air Force) / Transportation Incentive Program System (TIPS) (Navy)
+Mass Transportation Benefit Program/ Transportation Incentive Program System

-A benefit can be applied for, that will offset commuting costs to active duty, Reserve, National Guard and GS employees, including NAF.
-This is to reduce pollution and traffic congestion, preserve the environment and expand transportation alternatives.
-This benefit can only be used to and from place of employment.
-It cannot be used for meetings or off duty.
+The Department of Defense offers a reimbursement benefit that can be applied for, to offset commuting costs for active-duty, Reserve and National Guard service members, as well as general schedule and nonappropriated fund employees.
+This reduces pollution and traffic congestion, preserves the environment and expands transportation alternatives.
+This benefit can only be used for travel to and from place of employment.
+It cannot be used for meetings or off-duty transportation.
+For more information see DoDI 1000.27.

 808-449-7110 or DSN 315-449-7110